 Step Away/Clock Out

-This should be the case both during and at the end of your working day.
+This should be the case during and at the end of your working day.
 Don’t get into the trap of working through your lunch break and staying behind ‘just for fifteen minutes’ – which always ends up being over an hour.
-When lunchtime hits, leave your work area, whether that be going to the on-site canteen or taking a walk to a local shop.
+Instead, leave your work area when lunchtime hits, whether you go to the on-site canteen or walk to a local shop.
 Enjoy your lunch break without thinking about work.

 When you reach the end of the working day, put your tools down/turn off your laptop and clock out.
-Your working day is complete, and unless it’s an emergency, you can complete any unfinished work tomorrow.
-When you leave your working environment, whether an office in a skyscraper or a building site, don’t look back.
+Your working day is complete; unless it’s an emergency, you can complete any unfinished work tomorrow.

 If you’re the kind of person that’s always taking on extra work, people may continuously ask you to do more.
 As a team player, you’ll want to help colleagues, and if you can help with something, why wouldn’t you?

 If you continue down this road, you’ll end up overloaded and stressed, the quality of your work will suffer, and your work-life balance will become unbalanced.
 While it isn’t always easy, sometimes you have to say no. If you’re not comfortable doing that, reply with, “can I get back to you about that?”

 Doing so allows you to weigh whether you can fit the extra task into your working hours.

 When you’re used to doing everything for yourself, it’s not easy to let others take over some of your workload, but sometimes it’s necessary.
 Start by prioritising your work.
 Focus your energy and time on the high-priority tasks you want to complete.

 For the smaller jobs, delegate them to or ask for help from those around you.
 As per the last tip, make sure you’re delegating tasks to someone who can handle them without becoming overloaded themselves.